 How Do I Choose a Workers Compensation Lawyer

 The first thing you must determine is whether the attorneys you are considering focus their practice on handling workers compensation claims, and whether they have a record of successfully litigating these type cases.

-Filing a workers' compensation claim in Florida is easy.
-The employee must report the incident to the employer within thirty (30) days of the incident, and the employer then notifies its carrier.
+Filing a workers compensation claim in Florida is easy.
+You report the incident to your employer within thirty days of it occurring, and your employer then notifies its insurance company.

-If you are injured on the job in Florida (in Pensacola or any other city in the state), your employer’s insurance carrier will be responsible to pay the following:
+If you are injured on the job in Florida, your employer’s insurance carrier will be responsible to pay the following: